what is myotherapy

 treatments

 A person receiving a Myotherapy treatment can expect to complete a detailed client history form, they can expect to be thoroughly assessed with various muscle, joint and neurological testing combined with manual palpation of muscles and joints.
-The aim of the Myotherapist is to identify a person’s pain and to treat it with various soft tissue manipulation techniques, together with other modalities such as trigger point therapy, dry needling, deep tissue massage, hot and cold therapies, passive/active muscle stretching, electro-mechanical stimulation and corrective rehabilitative exercises
+The aim of the Myotherapist is to identify a person’s pain and to treat it with various soft tissue manipulation techniques, together with other modalities such as trigger point therapy, deep tissue massage, hot and cold therapies, passive/active muscle stretching, electro-mechanical stimulation and corrective rehabilitative exercises